cnlohr/cnovr/README.md

 `

 NEWER:
- * Make newly added watches not apply?!?!
- * Remove from list by tcctag
+ * Clean up nodes created by dead TCCs

 NEW: